NanduWasTaken/DiscordBot-Slash-Commands/README.md

 If you want to change your activity type of your bot go into ready.js in events folder and change it.

-# Registering Slash Comannds And Deleting All Your Commands.
+# Deleting All Your Commands.
-To register all of your slash commands.
-Type `node deploy.js` into your terminal.

 To delete all of your slash commands.
 Type `node delete.js` into your terminal.
+Note: Your Slash Comamnds Register Automatically When The Bot Starts.

 # Starting Your Bot
 To start your bot.